Jon Woodall: its need a police in there becuase what if some one trys to steal it

 Stuart Brinkworth: the passenger plane is 2 studs smaller

-To the naked eye however you cannot tell the difference, two studs of
+To the naked eye however you cannot tell the difference, two studs of difference is very little.

 A little something to clarify for you.

 ScottaHemi:10:35 if it's like my Ranger and any open air tractors they call it a Roll Over Protection System or ROPS. but yeah it's just a roll cage XD OSHA likes their acronyms though "also that heavy duty forklift looks sweet!

 Ben Chu: I would love the have this set and use the conveyor belt for the cargo plane and the passenger plane lego set 3812.
 I also love gold pieces Could also use the fuel truck Love the plane itself too